gfabrizi/PlainSimpleFramework/README.md

 **Can I use it for learning the basics of a simple PHP framework?**
 Yes, sure!
 Now we're talking!

+**No external dependencies... so why there are a `composer.json` and a `composer.lock`?**
+The `composer.json` file is used primary for autoloading classes.
+Also for installing a local version of phpunit used for testing the framework (dev dependency).

 ## How to use
 ### Create a new project
 Create a new project with composer, by issuing the command: